Charles P. Campbell papers

 Biographical or Historical Information

 Charles Phillip Campbell, Sr., passed away on Wednesday, February 16, 2005.
-He was born in Malaysia April 12, 1925, to Dr. and Mrs. Guy Campbell.
+He was born in Malaysia April 12, 1925, to Dr. Guy Gibson Campbell and Mrs. Helen Breen Campbell.
 Educated in England, he moved to Orlando graduating from Orlando High School.
 He joined the U.S. Air Force during WWII, was shot down twice in action and imprisoned in Mauthausen Concentration Camp.
 He was awarded the Purple Heart, Air Medal, Silver Star, European Theatre, Prisoner of War Medal and the Good Conduct Medal.
 He graduated from the University of Colorado, John Hopkins School of International Studies and the National War College in Washington D.C. and was also a member of Pi Kappa Alpha Fraternity.
 He served as a Foreign Service Officer in the U.S. Department of State 1957-1981, received the "meritorious" and "Superior Honor Awards" the Marquis "Who's Who in Government", serving in Africa and Jamaica, "Heroes of the 483rd" publication.
 He was a former realtor, an economic officer in the Orlando Chamber of Commerce, and State of Florida HRS inspector.
 Organizations he was involved in include: Past President of the Lions Club, Past President of Jaycees and VFW, Member of the First Presbyterian Church of Orlando, Country Club of Orlando, National War College Alumni, Foreign Service Retirees Assoc., and the 483rd Bombardment Group Assoc.

 Language of Materials

 Transferred from the Institute on World War II and the Human Experience to FSU Libraries Special Collections & Archives in July 2022.

 Source of Acquisition

 Mary Hart Campbell